 Hurrying is really a way of postponing the present for some future event.
 You think ‘I can’t be here now, because I need to be there, then!’.

 It’s ridiculous, really.
 Like I said though, hurrying has its place, even though it’s always pretty unpleasant.

 The real problem for me at least has been hurrying for no reason whatsoever.
-Like hurrying up with washing the dishes because I want to then hang up my laundry because then and only then can I enjoy lying on the sofa to read a book, or have a cup of tea.
+Like hurrying up with washing the dishes because I want to then hang up my laundry because then and only then can I enjoy lying on the sofa and chill out.

 But what I’ve found is that I can feel quite fulfilled washing dishes or hanging up wet clothes when I actually decide to do it with conscious awareness.